MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 ## Audit event sources overview {#audit-event-sources-overview}

 The table below summarizes the built-in audit event sources.
-Use it to identify which component emits the events you need and how to enable those events before diving into the detailed reference.
+Use it to identify which source emits the events you need and how to enable those events.

 #|
 || Source / UID | What it records | Configuration requirements ||